1 | Common garter snake |

 Range: New York, Pennsylvania.

-This species has an extremely narrow range among US garter snakes.
+This species has one of the smallest territories of all US garter snakes.
 New York state and northwest Pennsylvania are their sole natural bases, with introduced populations in southern Pennsylvania.
-Within those ranges, they’re very common, but they suddenly disappear on the outskirts, despite no change in habitat type.
+Within those ranges, they’re very common, but they disappear very suddenly on the outskirts, despite no change in habitat type.

 Short-headed garter snakes tend to live in meadows, and occasionally forests adjacent to them.
 They’re shier than average, and hide under rocks and wood.
-Being a small garter snake, at just 36.7cm for males and 41.8cm for females, most of its diet consists of earthworms.
-The record is a mere 55.9cm.
+Being a small garter snake, at an average of just 36.7cm for males and 41.8cm for females, most of their diet consists of earthworms.
+The record length is a mere 57.8cm.

 9 | Plains garter snake |